-4421 Science Seminar Grades: 12 1.0 Credit
+4421 Science Seminar Grades: 12 1.0Credit

 This course provides an opportunity for students to explore science enrichment topics not emphasized in other science classes.
 Scientific problems, Bioethics, and controversial issues will be explored through literature review, writing, student presentations, class discussion, interaction with community resource personnel, and independent research.
 A course fee of \$175 is required to cover transportation, food and guides for field trips; including Yellowstone National Park.

-Fee: \$175.
-Prerequisite(s): Three (3) Lab Sciences AND- application and selection is required.
+Fees: \$175.
+Prerequisite(s): Three (3) Lab Sciences or Science-related courses -AND- Concurrent Enrollment in year-long Lab Science or Science-related course (Exceptions may apply to students who have taken more than one science course in a year)-AND- application and selection is required.